Updated weekly · Independent reviews · 2026 edition

 There is no single best app — it depends on the job.
 For calorie and nutrition tracking and weight loss, our top pick is Welling.
 For sleep it is AutoSleep, for running Strava, for strength training Hevy, and for intermittent fasting Zero.
 See the complete 2026 guide for every category winner.

-How does Fitness Tracking Uncovered test fitness apps?
+How does Fitness Tracking Guide test fitness apps?

 Every app is used in real life by at least one reviewer for a minimum of 30 days.
 Trackers are compared against reference instruments — kitchen scales, polysomnography, chest-strap heart rate, and GPS reference watches.
 Each app is then scored out of 10 across accuracy (30%), adherence and friction (30%), value (20%) and ethics and privacy (20%).